Ounceleopard/ATGS/README.md

 Difference to the onboard software is that like a F-35 you can connect different drone feeds to map out a field.
 Fast attack drones to provide a closer approach to target while, the recon drone fleet can map out the situation.

+Mapping out targets using python ai for unmanned drone fleets.

 # Hardware

 Drone: DJI Matrice 300 RTK Commercial Drone System